 We and our contract manufacturers currently purchase several key parts and components used in the manufacture of our products from limited sources of supply.
 We are therefore subject to the risk of shortages and long lead times in the supply of these components and the risk that component suppliers may discontinue or modify components used in our products.
 We have in the past experienced, and are currently experiencing, shortages and long lead times for certain components.
 Our limited source components for particular appliances and suppliers of those components include specific types of CPUs from Intel and AMD, network and wireless chips from Broadcom, Marvell, Qualcomm and Intel, and memory devices from Intel, Micron, ADATA, Toshiba, Samsung and Western Digital.
 We also may face shortages in the supply of the capacitors and resistors that are used in the manufacturing of our products.
 For example, the global chip shortage caused by the COVID-19 pandemic and other factors affecting manufacturing continues to affect the manufacturing capacity of us and our contract manufacturers.
 This shortage may persist for an indefinite period of time.
 The introduction by component suppliers of new versions of their products, particularly if not anticipated by us or our contract manufacturers, could require us to expend significant resources to incorporate these new components into our products.
-In addition, if these suppliers were to discontinue production of a necessary part or components from another vendor.
+In addition, if these suppliers were to discontinue production of a necessary part or component, we would be required to expend significant resources and time in locating and integrating replacement parts or components from another vendor.
 Qualifying additional suppliers for limited source parts or components can be time-consuming and expensive.